AbdelrahmanRasheedAlOmari/Teiden/README.md

-# Kyto Dashboard Backend
+# Teiden Dashboard

-This repository contains the code for the Kyto Dashboard backend, focusing on user authentication and secure API key storage.
+Teiden is a secure API key management and analytics dashboard.
+It enables users to organize, store, and monitor API keys (including OpenAI keys) with robust encryption, usage tracking, and agent-based automation.

 ## Features